alexander-kastil/angular-advanced/labs/lab-05/readme.md

   ng g c food/food-edit
   ```

 - Food list should look like this.
-You can take the lab result from the previous module as a reference and solve it yourself or follow the step by step guie
+You can take the lab result from the previous module as a reference and solve it yourself or follow the step by step guide.

   ![Food List](_images/food-list.png)